Independent Component Discovery in Temporal Count Data: ICA for temporal count data

 \paragraph{Learning procedure.} We derive a closed-form expression of the ARPLN-ICA ELBO in Appendix~\ref{app:elbo_plnica} thanks to tractable forward recursions of the variational distribution.
 The result highlights close connections with the PLN ELBO of \citet{chiquet2019variational}, up to additional contributions induced by the temporal Markov structure of ARPLN-ICA.
 We estimate the model parameters by maximizing the ELBO with a stochastic variational EM (VEM) procedure that alternates between (i) computing the variational factors and evaluating the ELBO, and (ii) updating the generative parameters, as summarized in Algorithm~\ref{alg:svem_arplnica}.
 The variational update of the latent labels leverages the variational proxy of the sources to compute $q_\bphi(u\mid x)$ via coordinate-ascent variational inference (CAVI; see Appendix~\ref{proof:cavi_update_labels}).
 Conditional on these variational quantities, most parameters in $\btheta$ admit closed-form optima (see Appendix~\ref{app:closed_form_update_theta}).
 While the mixing matrix $\Gamma$ does not yield a closed-form update, we optimize it with a stochastic gradient step, jointly with the neural networks parameterizing the variational sources distribution.

-\paragraph{Practical implementation.} In practice, specifying the variational proxy requires to map the count sequence $x_{1:T}$ to the parameters of the variational factors in Eq.~\eqref{eq:variational_sources_law}.
+\paragraph{Model implementation.} In practice, specifying the variational proxy requires to map the count sequence $x_{1:T}$ to the parameters of the variational factors in Eq.~\eqref{eq:variational_sources_law}.
 However, the time-dependent dimension of the observation can make the learning procedure challenging.
 To capture temporal dependencies in a way that is consistent with the Markov structure of the posterior, we encode $x_{1:T}$ into a sequence of fixed-dimensional representations $\tilde x_t\in\RR^{d_e}$ using a gated recurrent unit (GRU), similar to \citet{chaussard2025tree}.
 For each time step $t$, the variational parameters are then predicted from $(x_t, \tilde x_t)$, mimicking a residual connection to preserve local information.
 This amortized parameterization illustrated in Figure~\ref{fig:architecture_encoder} can scale to any temporal input, enabling fast inference while leveraging the flexibility of neural networks to represent rich dependencies.
 Furthermore, while Corollary~\ref{corollary:identifiability_ARPLNICA} establishes the identifiability of the model, the mixing invariances can hinder optimization through underspecification effects \cite{damour2022underspecification}.
 To address the scaling indeterminacy, we propose to restrict the equivalence class to signed permutations by enforcing a column-wise normalization of the mixing matrix during training, that is, each column of Gamma has unit $\ell_2$-norm during training.
-This constraint is lightweight and compatible with stochastic optimization, and does not restrict the set of representable ARPLN-ICA models, as the overall scale of each source can still be expressed through the unconstrained mean and variance parameters of the associated linear Gaussian processes.

-To facilitate use and reproducibility, we provide an efficient PyTorch implementation of our model with GPU support, available on GitHub\footnote{\url{https://github.com/AlexandreChaussard/PLNICA}}.
+This constraint is lightweight and compatible with stochastic optimization, and does not restrict the set of representable ARPLN-ICA models, as the overall scale of each source can still be expressed through the unconstrained mean and variance parameters of the latent linear Gaussian processes.
+To facilitate use and reproducibility, we provide an efficient PyTorch implementation of our model with GPU support, available on GitHub\footnote{\href{https://github.com/AlexandreChaussard/PLNICA}{\texttt{github.com/AlexandreChaussard/PLNICA}}}, together with Python scripts allowing to reproduce our experiments.